request a call back

 Our clients are amongst the most vulnerable people in society, which is why we are dedicated to providing the highest quality of advice and support at all times.
 Compulsory detention under the Mental Health Act can be a deeply distressing event both for the patient and their relatives.
 We pride ourselves on building a relationship of trust with our clients, some of who have remained with us for many years.

 We have three accredited Law Society Panel Members who are able to act in emergency situations and at very short notice.
 We cover hospitals across East Anglia, parts of the Midlands, the South East, London, the South West and Wales.
 Where clients find themselves being moved to other hospitals, we are happy to consider taking instructions right across the country.
-Our team consists of Scott Coupland, Chris Brian and Rachel Nkonyereza, all of whom have many years experience of representing both unrestricted and restricted patients.
+Our team consists of Scott Coupland and Rachel Nkonyereza, all of whom have many years experience of representing both unrestricted and restricted patients.

 Mental Health & Capacity